Mónica Pastrana

-Mónica Pastrana (born September 6, 1989) is a Puerto Rican TV host and beauty pageant titleholder.
+Mónica Pastrana (born September 6, 1989) is a Puerto Rican actress, TV and radio host, and beauty pageant titleholder.
 She was one of the hosts of the show "Locas de Atar" in Univision Puerto Rico until it was cancelled in 2012.
 Now she works as a comedian in Raymond Y Sus Amigos in Telemundo Puerto Rico.

 Beauty pageants

 Miss Puerto Rico Universe 2009

 On October 22, 2008, Mónica competed at the Miss Puerto Rico Universe 2009 pageant representing the city of Arecibo.
 Mónica became one of the twenty semi-finalists.

 Nuestra Belleza Latina

 In the spring of 2009 Mónica competed in the reality show/contest Nuestra Belleza Latina 2009.
 Mónica became one of the final twelve finalists in which she then finished in seventh place.

 Miss International 2009

 On November 28, 2009, Mónica competed at the Miss International 2009 pageant representing her country Puerto Rico, where she did not place.